vergiLgood1/vergiLgood1/README.md

 # 💫 About Me:
-i'm vergil as a student in Jember State Polytechnic, Major Informatic Technology.
+i'm Diyo as a student in Jember State Polytechnic, Major Informatic Technology.
 For now i'm currently learning to be an frontend developer.
 Good to see ya brooo <br>

 ## 🌐 Socials: